Stockedhome/stockedhome-application/readme.md

 Unfortunately, pure anarchy leaves little room for beneficial orchestration as those orchestrating beneficially will eventually be choked by those who orchestrate malevolently.

 ### What License Terms Don't Comply With "Open Source"?
 The only terms that do not comply with the Open Source Initiative's definition of open-source software are those that prohibit the commercial use of the software.
-Outside of that, the software is fully open-source and free to self-host, modify, and redistribute.
+Outside of that, the software is fully open-source and free to self-host, modify, and redistribute as you see fit.

 ### Why Is This Alright?
 Stockedhome is an end-user application.
 It is not a library, framework, or other tool that developers would use to build their own applications.
 As such, the restrictions on commercial use only serve to hamper large, freeloading corporations rather than startups who can't afford to rent our tech.
 We encourage users to host their own instances of Stockedhome.
-The only caveat is that you cannot charge for access to the software.
+The only caveat is that you cannot charge for access to the software or otherwise use it to make money.
+See the license for more information.

 ### What If I Want To Use Stockedhome Commercially?
 Don't.